 Rubbing Most rib rubs usually start with paprika.
 This gives a nice color and tends to make up the bulk of most rubs.
 From here you should decide if you want a sweet, hot, or savory flavor.
 If you want sweet, add brown sugar.
 Other ingredients can be garlic, onion, chili powder, cayenne, and any other herb you enjoy.
 Remember that the rub should be an addition to the flavor of the ribs and not overpowering.
 Another tip is that you should use the same basic flavors in any mop or sauce you intend to add later.
 This keeps the flavors consistent and avoids the risk of flavors that don't mix well.

 Set-up: Allow the ribs to sit in the rub for a little while.
 An hour or two will be enough for the flavors to start to sink in.
 In the meanwhile you can prepare your smoker.
-You want to aim for a smoking temperature between 200 and 225 degrees F. Pick a wood that has flavor but doesn't overpower.
+You want to aim for a smoking temperature of 225 degrees F. Pick a wood that has flavor but doesn't overpower.
 For instance, if you want to use mesquite, use it in small amounts.
 I suggest if you want a sweeter flavor to your ribs that you choose a fruit wood like apple or cherry, otherwise pick something like and oak or hickory.

-Smoking: Now you are ready to smoke.
+Smoking: Now they are ready to be smoked.
 You will be smoking these ribs for 4 to 6 hours.
 During that time you may want to baste the ribs in a mop.
 The best way to make this mop is to take some of the same rub you used earlier and mix it with a little vinegar and enough water to make it thin.
 You can apply this every few hours to help keep the moisture in your ribs.
 When smoking ribs you will want to turn them every hour.
 This is a good time to baste the ribs so the baste can remain on the top side.
 Baste lightly so as not to disturb too much of the rub.
 If you hold the right smoker temperature your ribs should be cooked through in a few hours.
 The additional time will allow the fats and connective tissues in the ribs to break down and tenderize the ribs.

 Saucing: Most barbecue is not coated with sauce.
 Sauce is served on the table with ribs.
 However if you are a big fan of barbecue sauces then you can brush it over the ribs shortly before you remove them from the smoker.
 People will warn you that sugary sauces burn, but at these low temperatures that won't be a problem.
 Giving time for the sauce to cook on the surface of the ribs will allow it to caramelize a little and cook into the ribs.
 If you take your original rub and mix it with tomato sauce or ketchup you will get a traditional sauce.
 If you serve it on the side warm it first so you won't be dipping your hot ribs in cold sauce.